livingdocsIO/documentation/content/reference-docs/public-api/routing/path.md

 ---

 {{< api-example
-  title="Resolve a Path to a Document (public-api:read)"
+  title="Resolve a Path to a Document" scopes="public-api:read"
 >}}

 --query--